Farming Village

 Open Test

-There will also be lots of information and advice available on how to join a YFC, where your local Club are, and the types of activities and events members get involved in throughout the year.
-You can also learn how being a YFC member enhances personal development, develops skills and provides valuable experience that will stand you in good stead both personally and professionally.
+There is lots of information and advice available on how to join a YFC, where your local Club is, and the types of activities and events members get involved in throughout the year.
+You can also learn how being a YFC member enhances personal development, boosts skillsets and provides valuable experience that stand members in good stead both personally and professionally.